 You do need to talk with your pediatrician about your choices, but I know of many parents who raise their kids vegan or vegetarian and they grow just as fast as omnivore kids, without the side effect of obesity that meat-eating kids tend to suffer from in our times.
 I can certainly vouch that Jay is healthy.
 Children with his background are usually malnourished, and it is true that Jay was small for his age when he came to us.
 But over the years he has been catching up and now proudly tells me that he is no longer the shortest kid in his class.
 And although he might never become the tallest, he is fit and strong and that’s enough.

-Finally, here are the recipes.
+Finally, here are the vegan recipes for kids.
 I’ve sorted them out by breakfast, lunch/dinner, snacks, lunchbox-friendly foods, and desserts, and I’ve labeled them when they’re nut-free or soy-free or gluten-free.
-All of these recipes are adult-friendly too, because I know that you cannot cook separate meals for the kids and the adults.
-You will find many more kid-friendly recipes on this blog, but the ones I picked out here are pretty much foolproof and most include fruits or veggies.
+All of these recipes are adult-friendly too so you can feed the whole family — I know you cannot cook separate meals for the kids and the adults.
+You will find many more vegan recipes for picky eaters on this blog, but the ones I picked out here are pretty much foolproof and most include fruits or veggies.
 I hope you’ll find them useful.
+You can also check out my 25 Vegan School Lunches Your Kid Will Love for more healthy and tasty meals for children.

 With the bright flavor of fresh oranges, this loaf is an easy kid-pleaser, and the fact that it is made with wholegrain flour and almond flour makes it a parent-pleaser too.
 I put this under “breakfast” but you can serve this loaf up for a snack or dessert even.